ThingEngineer/PHP-MySQLi-Database-Class/readme.md

 ```

 ### Select Query
+After any select/get function calls amount or returned rows
+is stored in $count variable
 ```php
 $users = $db->get('users'); //contains an array of all users
 $users = $db->get('users', 10); //contains an array 10 users